Hysterectomy Alternatives for Fibroids

 Uterine Fibroid Embolization (UFE)

-During UFE, a specialized interventional radiologist uses ultrasound imaging to map your fibroids.
+During UFE, an interventional radiologist uses ultrasound imaging to map your fibroids.
 Then, they thread a tiny catheter through an entry point in your numbed upper thigh.
 Next, they inject embolic materials through this catheter and into the main uterine artery.
 This process cuts off your fibroid(s) from blood flow and nutrients.
 Over time, your fibroid should shrink, and your symptoms resolve.

 While a hysterectomy removes the entire uterus, a myomectomy is a surgical procedure that removes the fibroids themselves.
 Afterward, the uterus is reconstructed.
 When a large number of fibroids are present, myomectomy is not typically advised.